See what’s new here.

-To create a new driver navigate to Administration from the main menu, then select Users from the sub-menu.
-Select a user from the list which you would like to denote as a driver, then select the Driver tab.
+To create a new driver, navigate to Administration from the main menu, then select Users from the sub-menu.
+Select a user from the list that you would like to make a driver, then select the Driver tab.

-Use the Yes/No toggle to make this user a driver.
+Toggle Yes/No to make the user a driver.